mountaineerbr/shellChatGPT/README.md

 - Integration with [mudler's LocalAI](#localai), [Ollama](#ollama), [Google AI](#google-ai), and [Mistral AI](#mistral-ai)
 - Support for [awesome-chatgpt-prompts](#-awesome-prompts) and
    [Chinese awesome-chatgpt-prompts-zh](https://github.com/PlexPt/awesome-chatgpt-prompts-zh)
-- Command line completion for [enhanced experience](#shell-completion)
+- [Command line completion](#shell-completion) and file picker dialogs for a smoother experience 💻
-- Colour scheme personalisation, and a configuration file
+- Colour scheme personalisation 🎨 and a configuration file
 - _Tiktoken_ for accurate tokenization (optional)
 - Stdin and text file input support
 - Should™ work on Linux, FreeBSD, MacOS, and [Termux](#termux-users)
-- **Fast** shell code!
+- **Fast** shell code for a responsive experience! ⚡️

 <!-- _Follow up_ conversations, --> <!-- _continue_ from last session, -->
 <!-- - Write _multiline_ prompts, flush with \<ctrl-d> (optional), bracketed paste in bash -->